An Apology for Money: Instabilities Unknowables

-A third possibility is to ``write off'' debt by (partial) bankruptcy.
+A third possibility is to write off debt by bankruptcy or partial remission of a debt, called ``haircut'' nowadays.
 Here the difficulty lies on the borrower's side; if borrowers are large banks, this might have negative influences on all kinds of business activities, and may again cause recession.